 Customising how it looks and setting up all the premium features takes a tiny bit longer but it’s designed to be easy.
 If it doubt, Linktree’s onboarding articles are on hand.

 Regardless of your plan, Linktree lets you handle multiple social profiles and move between them with a quick log-out/log-in switch.
+Upgrade for a new vanity URL.

 Linktree doesn’t go overboard on data.
 Free accounts see total clicks per link and lifetime views on your Linktree.
 Upgrading to the paid version gets you daily clicks, click through rates and correctly attributes the activity to ‘Social’ in Google Analytics.

 Capture your visitors email addresses directly from Linktree.
 Instead of your link directing them to another page, it turns into an email input field.
 Integrates seemlesly with Mailchimp and Google Sheets.
+A must have for any serious marketers or influencers want to own their own audience.

 Retarget your Linktree visitors on Facebook and Instagram by adding your Facebook Pixel ID.
 Okay, this isn’t anything an Instagram business account can’t do but it’s a bonus for personal accounts.